 But time moved on.
 I got into my late teens and 20s and I started eating and, for a while, yo-yoed about as I tried to gain some control over my behaviour.
 I lost and gained 20ish kilograms a number of times.
 I often felt fat and unattractive and it motivated me to try to do something about it.

 Until finally I no longer had any control over my eating behaviour.
-This photo is from my 40th birthday (there was belly dancing) three years ago.
 I am (unfortunately) perhaps about 10-15kg bigger now, but I can’t bring myself to get a current photograph taken.
 I am almost smiling here, but that was before I saw any of the photographs… and I had consumed a bit of champagne!

 So, this is the history of me, my happiness and what I have become.
 And this is why I need to do Michelle Bridges 12 week Body Transformation Challenge.

 I felt pretty sad reading this post… I wonder why we expect to be ‘happy’ all the time.
 I aim for feeling content, combined with moments of joy/ happiness (and of course, moments of sadness).
 Of course, I don’t have the answers for how we can all achieve that but for me it’s about my physical health (I long ago gave up trying to attain an ‘ideal weight’ and instead measure by other parameters such as how my clothes feel, how I feel on long walks, how I sleep, and what my annual blood tests reveal); social health (making an effort to see/ speak to friends and get out to events); and doing the things that allow me to lose track of time (reading, jigsaws, blogging, swimming).
 I came to these measures after working in palliative care – this is the stuff people talk about at the end of life.
 I don’t want regrets or to waste time on stuff that messes with my ‘happiness’.